Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 Instead of fighting AI's forgetfulness or paying for proprietary memory systems, we can build a **memory layer** that:
 - Works with any LLM (free or paid)
-- Keeps you in control of what's remembered
+- Keeps you in control of what's remembered.
-- Makes memory retrieval explicit and transparent
+-- It helps you to organize what's remembered, but it is open sourced so you are free to organize your memory any way yo like

 The key insight: